 Children who sustain brain injuries can have the same symptoms as adults, but it is often more difficult to detect these symptoms.
 Children have a harder time letting others know how they feel, so it is crucial for parents and guardians to continually monitor a child who has sustained a suspected bump or blow to the head.

 As mentioned above, the signs and symptoms of a brain injury may not occur until the hours or days after the initial injury.
-It is important for family members and friends of brain injury victims to closely monitor the situation and get a brain injury victim to the hospital if any signs or symptoms manifest or worsen.
+It is important for family members and friends of brain injury victims in San Francisco to closely monitor the situation and get a brain injury victim to the hospital if any signs or symptoms manifest or worsen.

 Anytime a person sustains a brain injury caused by the actions of another individual or entity, they should be able to recover compensation for their losses.
 Part of recovering this compensation is seeking and continuing all medical treatment until after a medical professional says the person has reached maximum medical improvement.